christianwach/bp-groups-civicrm-sync/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A port of the Drupal civicrm_og_sync module for WordPress that enables synchronisation between BuddyPress Groups and CiviCRM.
+BP Groups CiviCRM Sync enables two-way synchronisation between BuddyPress groups and CiviCRM groups.

 == Description ==

-A port of the Drupal civicrm_og_sync module for WordPress that enables synchronisation between BuddyPress Groups and CiviCRM.
+A port of the Drupal civicrm_og_sync module for WordPress that enables two-way synchronisation between BuddyPress Groups and CiviCRM.
 It does not rely on any core CiviCRM files, since any required (or adapted) methods are included.

 For each *BuddyPress* group, the plugin will automatically create two *CiviCRM* groups: